Study abroad for Teknat students

 Some places may be leftover, first come first serve (if you are eligibel for an exchange).
 Contact each department or the international officer at the faculty for more information.

 NORDTEK is a programme for master-level engineering students with exchanges between engineering colleges in the Nordic countries.
 The contact person for these exchanges is Magnus Strandås at the UTH Office.
-For more information about NORDTEK see here.
+More information on the NORDTEK website

 Travel on your own